 We all hope our natural teeth will last a lifetime.
 But when this isn’t possible, dental professionals can offer a number of options to restore oral function and appearance.

 Thanks to advances in polymer science, the vast majority of dentures are now made with extremely high-quality, durable plastic, and are stronger, more comfortable, and more natural looking than ever before.
-In short, these are not your grandmother’s dentures!

 Complete dentures replace all of the teeth on the upper and/or lower jaw and rest on the gums that cover the jawbone.
-These dentures can be made more secure when attached to one or more tooth roots (overdenture) or to dental implants (implant overdenture).
+These prosthetics can be made more secure when attached to one or more tooth roots (overdenture) or to dental implants (implant overdenture).
 Some implant overdentures can be removed by the wearer and others can be removed only by a dental practitioner.

 Partial dentures replace only some of the teeth and attach to the remaining natural teeth with clasps or mechanical components known as attachments (precision and semi-precision partial dentures, also called attachment partial dentures.)
 Your dentist or prosthodontist (a dentist who specializes in restoring and replacing teeth) will help you decide what type of denture and treatment plan are best for you.